Blue screen of death: Later versions (Server 2012 and 8 onwards)

 The format introduced with Windows Server 2012 and Windows 8 was retained in Windows 10 and Windows 11 (as well as its Server counterparts).
-Windows 10 build 14316 adds a QR code to the screen for troubleshooting, and all references to "PC" were changed to the word "device" starting from Windows 10 v2004 onwards.
-The BSoD was once again changed starting with Windows 11 build 26120.3653, which included the removal of the QR code and the sad emoticon from the error screen as well as changes to the layout to be more consistent with that of Windows 11.
+Beginning with build 14316 of Windows 10 version 1607, a QR code was added to the screen for quick troubleshooting, while all references to the word "PC" were changed to "device" starting from Windows 10 version 2004 onwards.
+Build 26120.3291 of Windows 11 version 24H2 made a complete overhaul to the format of the BSoD, changing the layout to be more consistent with the design language of Windows 11 while removing the QR code and the sad emoticon completely.
+The hexadecimal error code (but not the parameters) returned and is shown after the error name, but without the leading zeroes (e.g. 0x00000001 (APC_INDEX_MISMATCH) becoming 0x01).